What is Magnetic Resonance Imaging (MRI)?

-- Once you are comfortably positioned, it is important that you remain relaxed and completely still during the scan.
-Movement will result in unclear images.
+- Once you are comfortably positioned, it is essential that you remain relaxed and completely still during the scan.
+The movement will result in unclear images.

-- There will be a faint knocking, intermittent humming and thumping sounds.
-These represent changes in the magnetic field.
-Earplugs will be provided.
+- You will hear faint knocking, intermittent humming, and thumping sounds.
+These sounds are the changes in the magnetic field.
+The radiographer will provide earplugs before the examination.

-- Breathe normally, as there is nothing about the procedure to make you uncomfortable or painful.
-You may notice a warm feeling in the area under examination; this is normal but if it bothers you please let us know.
+- Breathe normally, as nothing about the procedure makes you uncomfortable or painful.
+You may notice a warm feeling in the area under examination; this is normal, but if it bothers you, please let us know.

 - In some cases, the doctor may order an image enhancement agent.
-This is a fluid which is injected into a vein probably in your arm.
-If this is required, it does not mean that your condition is more serious.
+This fluid is injected into a vein, probably in your arm.
+It does not mean your condition is more severe if this is required.
 So do not be concerned.

-- You will have voice contact with the radiographer at all times and you can be seen clearly from the control room.
+- You will always have voice contact with the radiographer, and can be seen clearly from the control room.

 How long will it take?